-Between the sixth and fourth centuries BC, the Delphic oracle, which was regarded as the most trustworthy, was at its peak.
+Between the sixth and fourth centuries BC, the Delphic oracle, regarded as the most trustworthy of all the oracles, was at its peak.
 It was delivered by the Pythia, the priestess, and interpreted by the priests of Apollo.
-Cities, rulers and ordinary individuals alike consulted the oracle, expressing their gratitude with great gifts and spreading its fame around the world.
+Cities, rulers and ordinary individuals consulted the oracle, expressing their gratitude with great gifts and spreading its fame around the world.

-The oracle was thought to have existed since the dawn of time.
-It was believed to have successfully predicted events related to the Argonaut's expedition and the Trojan War.
-It was the oracle's fame and prestige that caused two Sacred Wars in the middle of the fifth and fourth centuries BC.
-In the third century BC, the sanctuary was conquered by the Aetolians, who were driven out by the Romans in 191 BC.
-In Roman times, the sanctuary was favoured by some emperors and plundered by others, including Sulla in 86 BC.
+The oracle was believed to have successfully predicted events related to the Argonaut's expedition and the Trojan War and it was the oracle's fame and prestige which caused two Sacred Wars in the middle of the fifth and fourth centuries BC.

-The site had been occupied by the village of Kastri since medieval times and this had to be relocated before a systematic excavation of the site could be undertaken, a relocation resisted by the residents.
-The opportunity to relocate the village was presented when it was substantially damaged by an earthquake, with villagers offered a completely new village in exchange for the old site.
+Excavations began in the 19th century but this wasn't straightforward.... the mediaeval village of Kastri had to be relocated before a systematic excavation of the site could take place; this relocation was resisted by the residents.
+The opportunity finally arose to relocate the village when it was substantially damaged by an earthquake.
 In 1893 the French Archaeological School removed vast quantities of soil from numerous landslides to reveal both the major buildings and structures of the sanctuary of Apollo and of Athena Proaea along with thousands of objects, inscriptions and sculptures.

-Four areas of the site have been reconstructed to greater of lesser extents.
-The Treasury of the Athenians was fully reconstructed from its original materials by the original French excavation team under the sponsorship of the Mayor of Athens.
-The Altar of the Chians was reconstructed in 1959 by the Greek Archaeological Services.
-The Tholos and Temple of Apollo have been subject to limited reconstructions.
+Four areas of the site have been reconstructed: the Treasury of the Athenians was fully reconstructed from the original materials by the French excavation team; the Altar of the Chians was reconstructed in 1959 by the Greek Archaeological Services; the Tholos and Temple of Apollo have had limited reconstruction.

-Modern Delphi is situated immediately west of the archaeological site and is a popular tourist destination.
-It is on a major highway linking Amfissa along with Itea and Arachova.
-There are many hotels and guest houses in the town, and many taverns and bars.
-The main streets are narrow, and often one-way.
+Modern Delphi lies immediately west of the archaeological site and is a popular tourist destination on the major highway linking Amfissa with Itea and Arachova.
+There are hotels and guest houses in the town as well as tavernas and bars.

-A quaint, family-run hotel close to all local amenities, the Archaeological Site and the Museum.
+A delightful, family-run hotel close to all local amenities, the archaeological site and the museum.